sajjalf23/Github-profile-finder/README.md

 # 🧑‍💻 GitHub User Info Finder

-A simple and elegant frontend web application to search for GitHub user profiles using the GitHub API.
+A simple and elegant frontend web application using JavaScript to search for GitHub user profiles using the GitHub API.

 ---